Hidden Fees in Dubai Car Rental

 Equipment & Add-On Fees

-There are certain selections that a person can make, such as a GPS, Wi-Fi, or a child seat, that are not always cheap.
-For instance, the price of a children’s seat is normally AED 39 per day, and over the course of a week, it could become quite a substantial sum.
+There are certain options a person can choose, such as GPS, Wi-Fi, or a child seat, that are not always cheap.
+For instance, the price of a children’s seat is normally AED 39 per day, and over the course of a week, it could add up to quite a substantial sum.

 Administrative & Processing Fees